passes-org/passes/docs/request-handlers.md

 If you have unanswered questions, please reach out via our [discussions site](https://github.com/passes-org/passes/discussions).
 :::

-When an app sends a Pass Request, it has to be presented to the user for them to approve.
+Request Handlers present Pass Requests to the user.
+Currently, there are two kinds: Pass Providers and Topic Providers.

-This is the job of Request Handlers.
+A Pass Provider can present a Pass Request to the user if it supports the topic.
+If not, a Topic Provider will handle the request.

 ## Pass Providers

-All Pass Requests are sent directly to the user's Pass Provider.
+All Pass Requests are sent first to the user's chosen Pass Provider.

-Naturally, the Pass Provider can present the Pass Request to the user if it supports the topic.
+If the Pass Provider supports the topic, it will present the Pass Request to the user.

 However, if _every_ Pass Request topic needed to be supported by every user's Pass Provider for them to use Passes effectively, that would be very limiting.